openvinotoolkit/openvino_notebooks/README.md

 - To check some common installation problems, run `python check_install.py`.
 This script is located in the openvino_notebooks directory.
   Please run it after activating the `openvino_env` virtual environment.
-- If you get an `ImportError`, doublecheck that you installed the Jupyter kernel.
-If necessary, choose the openvino\_env kernel from the _Kernel->Change Kernel_ menu) in Jupyter Lab or Jupyter Notebook
+- If you get an `ImportError`, double-check that you installed the Jupyter kernel.
+If necessary, choose the `openvino_env` kernel from the _Kernel->Change Kernel_ menu in Jupyter Lab or Jupyter Notebook.
-- If OpenVINO is installed globally, do not run installation commands in a terminal where setupvars.bat or setupvars.sh are sourced.
+- If OpenVINO is installed globally, do not run installation commands in a terminal where `setupvars.bat` or `setupvars.sh` are sourced.
-- For Windows installation, it is recommended to use _Command Prompt (cmd.exe)_, not _PowerShell_.
+- For Windows installation, it is recommended to use _Command Prompt (`cmd.exe`)_, not _PowerShell_.

 [![-----------------------------------------------------](https://user-images.githubusercontent.com/10940214/155750931-fc094349-b6ec-4e1f-9f9a-113e67941119.jpg)](#-contributors)
 <div id='-contributors'/>